ipfs/js-ipfs-repo-migrations/README.md

 The package comes also with CLI that is exposed as NodeJS binary with name `jsipfs-repo-migrations`.
 It has several commands:

- * `migrate` - performs forward migration to specific or latest version.
+ * `migrate` - performs forward/backward migration to specific or latest version.
- * `revert` - performs backward migration to specific version.
  * `status` - check repo for migrations that should be run.
  * `add` - bootstraps new migration.